On the Folklore set and Dirichlet spectrum for matrices: The Folklore set for a system of linear forms

+Our result follows from a combination of Theorems~\ref{sganz},~\ref{tT} below combined with the cases $m=1, n\ge 2$ and $m\ge 2, n=1$ already settled in~\cite{j1, j2}.
+The metrical result is non-trivial as soon as $\min\{ m,n\}\ge 3$.

-We again emphasize that we get much more information from the partial results formulated below.
+We stress again that Theorem~\ref{non-empty main} as such is, up to the claim on the rank, implied by the stronger bound \eqref{eq:daset2} from~\cite{Dasetal} which also applies to the cases $\{ m,n\}= \{2,3\}$ we miss.
+However, we emphasize that considerably refined information is provided by the partial results formulated below.
 The refinements will provide us with information on one or more of the following properties: stronger Hausdorff dimension results in several cases; arbitrary norms; more information on the Dirichlet spectrum, ideally imposing an exact Dirichlet constant akin to Theorem~\ref{jia}; and $\Q$-linear independence of matrix entries together with $\{1\}$.
-The separate theorems depend on the dimensions of the matrix, that is, on $m$ and~$n$.
+The exact claims we obtain are subject to the dimensions $m,n$ of the matrix.

+Regarding the full rank claim, by considering determinants of maximum quadratic minors we see that the Hausdorff dimension of the set of rank deficient real $m\times n$ matrices equals $mn-(\max\{ m,n\}-\min\{m,n\}+1)$.
+Hence it seems only implied by \eqref{eq:daset2} if